andrew/ultimate-awesome/README.md

 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
 - [awesome-raycast](https://github.com/j3lte/awesome-raycast) - Automated list of all Raycast extensions.
-- [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 300+ AI Market Maps from 2025 and 2024.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
 - [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.